Introduction

 Right: Decently Disguised And Fashionable Corpsman

-By taking actions such as ditching your Medic helmet, swapping your backpack/satchel for a non-medic version, changing to a standard marine uniform and using something to hide your medical eye scanner (gas mask, balaclava, etc, etc), you’ll be significantly harder to spot from a crowd.
+By taking actions such as obfuscating your Medic helmet, swapping your backpack/satchel for a non-medic version, changing to a standard marine uniform and using something to hide your medical eye scanner (gas mask, balaclava, etc, etc), you’ll be significantly harder to spot from a crowd.
 All of this can be done easily with the default gear spawner in your squad req, as shown above.
 Additional, and more fashionable, items can be bought via your ‘Edit Character’ page.

 Other Marines will know you are a Corpsman on your hud, so don’t worry about not being noticeable to wounded Marines.